cesmii/API/Demos/NCSU Demo/README.md

 Edit CommonGraphQLFunctions to set the _endPointURI to your platform instance

 Edit Functions to use tags that make sense for your instance

+# Compatibility Issues
+This demo pre-dates JWT-based authentication and would need to be modified for use on a current version of the SMIP.